How do I upload files that are blocked by AWS WAF?

-I need to upload (POST) a file that uses an extension that's blocked by AWS WAF.
+I want to upload (POST) a file that uses an extension that's blocked by AWS WAF.

 Short description

-- The SQL injection and cross-site scripting (XSS) rules are sensitive to files that contain random characters in their metadata.
-These random characters might invoke web ACL rules due to their similarity to an actual XSS or SQL injection signature in AWS WAF.
+• The SQL injection and cross-site scripting (XSS) rules are sensitive to files with random characters in their metadata.
+These random characters might invoke web access control list (web ACL) rules.
+This is because of their similarity to an actual XSS or SQL injection signature in AWS WAF.

 First, review the common rules that might block file uploads.
-If a common rule isn't blocking the upload, then consider additional options to allow blocked files.
+If a common rule doesn't block the upload, then consider additional options to allow blocked files.

 The following rules commonly block file uploads: